Dormant Pruning, what it is and why it is so important…

 The importance of pruning has been well-documented.
 Pruning or trimming has many benefits for your landscape, including maintaining plant health, restricting growth (and overgrowth), “training” plants and improving the quality of a plant’s flowers, fruit, foliage or stems.

-But what is rejuvenation pruning and how does it differ from typical pruning?
+But what is renovation pruning and how does it differ from typical pruning?

-Rejuvenation pruning is a more severe method of pruning.
-Generally, this means cutting the shrub to near ground level, leaving a stub about two inches above grade.
+Renovation pruning is a more severe method of pruning.
+Generally, this means drastic cuts to the shrub to near ground level, leaving stubs a few inches to a foot above grade.
 If reasonable, we leave a few stems or suckers growing from the removed canes.
 This enables the shrub to produce new growth quickly the next season.

-Rejuvenation pruning is the removal of old, overgrown limbs so that the plant can grow new, vigorous branches in their place.
-Plants that require rejuvenation can be hard pruned or pruned gradually.
+Rejuvenation pruning on the other hand is a 3-5 method of removing the old, overgrown limbs so that the plant can grow new, vigorous branches in their place.
+Plants that require rejuvenation can be hard pruned or pruned gradually depending on the plant material species.
 Most shrubs need annual pruning to keep them from overgrowing their surroundings and developing thick, unproductive branches.
 Once a shrub is overgrown, the usual thinning and trimming methods won’t correct the problem.
 The result of rejuvenation pruning is like replacing the old shrub with a new one.